jkomoros/sudoku/cmd/dokugen-analysis/README.md

 ## Quick A/B pattern

 To quickkly tell if a change to the library helped r2, create a relativedifficulties.csv in internal/a-b-tester.
-Then from a-b-tester run:
+Then create branches with each configuration (one can just be master if you're doing a/b).
+Then run:

-go build && ./a-b-tester -r relativedifficulties.csv
+go build && ./a-b-tester -r relativedifficulties.csv -b "master branch-name"

-Then make the change you want to compare against, and run it again.

-And see which one prints a higher r2 to the screen.

-*TODO* Implement a script that does this automatically
+and it will try both branches and output which one is better.